Computing the ideal class monoid of an order

 On the other hand, as $\frf T= \frf$ we get that

-and, since $\frf \subseteq (I:I)$, we obtain that $\frf=\frf I \subseteq I$, and we can conclude that $\frf \subseteq I \subseteq T$. \end{proof} The previous proposition tells us that in order to compute the representatives of $\bWk(S)$ we can look at the sub-$S$-modules of the finite quotient $T/\frf$.
+and, since $\frf \subseteq (I:I)$, we obtain that $\frf=\frf I \subseteq I$, and we can conclude that $\frf \subseteq I \subseteq T$. \end{proof} The previous proposition tells us that in order to compute the representatives of $\bWk{S}(R)$ we can look at the sub-$S$-modules of the finite quotient $T/\frf$.
 One possible choice is to take $T=\cO_K$ and $\frf=(S:\cO_K)$, but to gain in efficiency we want to keep the quotient as small as possible.
-The natural choice is to take $T$ the smallest over-order of $S$ with $S^tT$ invertible in $T$ and as $\frf$, the colon ideal $(S:T)$, which is the biggest fractional $T$-ideal in $S$.
+The natural choice is to take as $T$ the smallest over-order of $S$ with $S^tT$ invertible (as a fractional $T$-ideal) and as $\frf$, the colon ideal $(S:T)$, which is the biggest fractional $T$-ideal in $S$.

 \begin{remark} Given orders $S\subseteq T$, let $\frf=(S:T)$.
 If $S$ is Gorenstein then by Lemma \ref{lemma:quotidealprod} and Proposition \ref{prop:eqGorenstein} it follows that